deamchain/deam-base/README.md

-# Lachesis base
+# Deam base

-A base library defines interfaces and modules of aBFT Lachesis consensus protocol.
+A base library defines interfaces and modules of aBFT Deam consensus protocol.
-Part of Lachesis' s Consensus-as-a-Service for distributed applications.
+Part of Deam' s Consensus-as-a-Service for distributed applications.

 ## Build Details

 ## Building the source

-### Running Lachesis
+### Running Deam

 ### Docker